Friday, October 4, 2024

 Antoine Jouin (Jérémie Laheurte), a headstrong young Paris police

 inspector, is an invented character who serves as narrative bridge between the action on the ground and characters driving it behind the scenes.
 Jouin loses his first partner investigating an adultery case; his first murder case is that of a police informer whose torso is found in a suitcase floating on the Seine, her arms, legs, and head under the floorboards of her rented room.
 Jouin’s love interest is Jeanne Chauvin (Eugénie Derouand), degreed in law at a time women were not permitted to practice and a dab hand with a derringer.
-Associated with Albert Weidmann (Nicolas Bouchard), a middle-aged Jewish lawyer, she provokes dismissive guffaws among policemen when she appears to represent a man seeking damages against anti-Semites who burned down his newsstand and accused him of the beating they gave his son.
+Associated with Albert Weidmann (Nicolas Bouchard), a middle-aged Jewish lawyer, she provokes dismissive guffaws among policemen when she appears at police headquarters to represent a man seeking damages against anti-Semites who burned down his newsstand and accused him of the beating they gave his son.

 Drumont (Eddie Chignara), at the time a French lower-house legislator, and his anti-Semitic allies the